Madeline-Stark/Madeline-Stark.github.io/_posts/2019-07-22-what_even_is_an_argument_anyway.markdown

 end
 ```

 Here the parameter is song.
 When we reference song inside of our method, we’re really saying, “Hey!
-Give me that thing you passed into the method when you called it!”.
+Give me that thing you passed into the method when you called it!”
 Try to pick a variable name that’s descriptive of what you will pass in, but ultimately it can be anything.
 However, if you name all your parameters “stuff" and "thing", you’re going to have a bad time.

 Another issue to be wary of with arguments, is some of the common errors you might see.